DiegoRenan/react-redux-todo-app/README.md

-# react-todo-app
+# react-redux-todo-app
-A TODO app using react to frontend and node to backend
+A TODO app using react with redux to frontend and node to backend

 <h1>Install</h1>